Every nook and corner of India is a clear display of the increasing population.

 - Decreased production and increased costs: Food production and distribution have not been able to catch up with the increasing population and hence the costs of production have increased.
 Inflation is the major consequence of over population.

 - Inequitable income distribution: In the face of an increasing population, there is an unequal distribution of income and inequalities within the country widen.
+Due to excessive number of individuals, the job is not valued appropriately which could significantly bring down the value of the skill.

 Steps to Control Population in India